Pacific Northwest Wrestling: 1960s

 After the opening of Portland Memorial Coliseum in 1961, Don Owen occasionally promoted wrestling cards at the venue, drawing good crowds.
 On September 17, 1966, Harry Elliott promoted and Don Owen booked one of the biggest matches ever in Seattle, packing out the Seattle Center Coliseum with 15,500 fans to see Lou Thesz wrestle a 60-minute time limit draw against Gene Kiniski.

 In 1967, Portland Wrestling returned to KPTV.
 That year, management changed within CBS Television and PNW's regionally broadcast wrestling show was dropped which subsequently led to Harry Elliott's retirement in 1968.
 Frank Bonnema, an on-air personality in KPTV's sports department, took over the announcing duties at that time, serving as the voice of Portland Wrestling until shortly before his untimely death on October 5, 1982 at age 49.

 Despite losing its regionally broadcast television program in 1967, Portland Wrestling was still doing well.
 In 1968, Owen bought and renovated a bowling alley at 8725 North Chautauqua Boulevard in North Portland, which became the Portland Sports Arena and the new home of Portland Wrestling.
-The Portland Sports Arena was located here: 45°35′09″N 122°42′30″W.
+The Portland Sports Arena building is still in use as part of a church and is located here: 45°35′09″N 122°42′30″W.